PHP2560-Statistical-Programming-R/r-package-the-best-team/README.md

 in which the codes are poorly commented and contain some bugs.
 Moreover, the coding style and coding

-strategy is somehow "out-of-fashion" because they were created a couple of years ago.
+strategy are somehow "out-of-fashion" because they were created a couple of years ago.

 ## Purpose